brandongregory/dndhelp/src/5e-character-creation/class-playstyles.md

 ## <a name="Barbarian"></a>Barbarian

 Barbarians are THE [tank](/5e-build-guides/tank-builds/) class.
 Their natural toughness and a massive pool of hit points place them firmly on the front lines of combat where they can shrug off damage and hit back harder.
 They’re typically strong in every physical feat, from jumping across chasms to dodging fireballs to resisting the effects of poison.
-They also get some class features to enhance critical hits and get them more often, so if you’re looking for a critical hit build, barbarians are among the top picks.
-Compared to disciplined Fighters, Barbarians instead rely on their raw power and can jump right into battle rather than wait for the perfect moment.
+They also get some class features to enhance critical hits and get them more often, so Barbarians are among the top picks for critical hit build.
+Contrasting disciplined Fighters, Barbarians rely on their raw power and can jump into battle rather than wait for the perfect moment.

 Primary Stat: Strength